dadoming/Run_Local_Server/README.md

 ## Use:
 This Bash script was created to access or see personal computer files from another device inside a local network.
-It creates a HTTP server using a python3.
+It creates a HTTP server using a python3 command.

 ### Prerequisites:
 If not installed: